TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-stack/tyk-developer-portal/enterprise-developer-portal/api-access/dynamic-client-registration.md

 * Initial access token.

 First of all, select your IdP from the dropdown list.
 Different IdPs have slightly different approaches to DCR implementation, so the portal will use a driver that is specific to your IdP.
 If your IdP is not present in the dropdown list, select the 'Other' option.
 In that case, the portal will use the most standard implementation of the DCR driver, which implements the DCR flow as defined in the RFC.
-Then you need to specify the connection settings: the initial access token &lt;link to the prerequisites> and the well-known endpoint.
+Then you need to specify the connection settings: [the initial access token and the well-known endpoint]({{< ref "tyk-stack/tyk-developer-portal/enterprise-developer-portal/api-access/dynamic-client-registration#create-an-initial-access-token" >}}).
 If your Identity Provider uses certificates that are not trusted, the portal will not work with it by default.
 To bypass certificate verification, you can select the 'SSL secure skip verify' checkbox.
 {{< img src="/img/dashboard/portal-management/enterprise-portal/specify-connection-setting-to-your-idp.png" alt="Specify connection setting to the IdP" >}}